-While some reasons are not within an organisations control and cannot be avoided, by doing right by your people you can help retain not only top talent but retain the desired reputation for your organisation.
+While some reasons are not within an organization’s control and cannot be avoided, by doing right by your people, you can help retain top talent and the desired reputation for your organization.

 Here are some ways to lower employee turnover in your workplace:

 - Hire the right people from the start.
-Interview and vet candidates carefully, not just to ensure they have the right skills but also that they fit well with the company culture, managers and co-workers.
+Interview and vet candidates carefully to ensure they have the right skills and fit well with the company culture, managers, and co-workers.
 Make sure candidates have realistic expectations of the position and what it entails.

-Provide regular feedback.
+- Provide regular feedback.
 Employees are hungry for feedback that makes them better.
-Weekly feedback sessions are fast and effective at making the employee feel valued and heard.
+Weekly feedback sessions are fast and effective at making employees feel valued and heard.

-Exit interviews and attitude surveys.
-It sounds simple enough right?
+- Exit interviews and attitude surveys.
+It sounds simple enough, right?
 When someone leaves, ask them why.
-But it can be a hard to get someone who may have been unhappy to answer honestly, managers to address these with care and use information constructively as a foundation for making improvements to the organisation.
+But it can be hard to get someone who may have been unhappy to answer honestly.
+Managers must address these carefully and constructively use the information to improve the organization.